volga-project/volga/README.md

 It features convenient pandas-like API to define data entities, online/offline pipelines and sources, consistent online+offline feature calculation semantics, plugable and configurable hot and cold storage, feature lookups, real-time serving and on-demand request-time calculations.
-It aims to be a completely standalone and self-serve system removing any heavy-weight dependency on data processors (Flink, Spark) or cloud-based feature platforms (Tecton.ai, Fennel.ai) and can be run on a laptop or on a 1000-node cluster
+It aims to be a completely standalone and self-serve system removing any heavy-weight dependency on general data processors (Flink, Spark) or cloud-based feature platforms (Tecton.ai, Fennel.ai) and can be run on a laptop or on a 1000-node cluster

 Features: